gfxfundamentals/threejsfundamentals/threejs/lessons/threejs-cameras.md

 +gui.add(camera, 'zoom', 0.01, 1, 0.01).listen();
 ```

-The call to `listen` tells dat.GUI to watch for changes.
+The call to `listen` tells lil-gui to watch for changes.
 This is here because
 the `OrbitControls` can also control zoom.
 For example the scroll wheel on
 a mouse will zoom via the `OrbitControls`.